PantelisSfak/GHR/README.md

 ### Result

-The results for training with Bert and Roberta models, with and without the use of bottleneck adapters are displayed below.
+The results for the development set of QuAC with Bert and Roberta models, with and without the use of bottleneck adapters are displayed below.
 When bottleneck adapters were not used, the learning rate was set to 2e-5.

 <div align="center">
   <img alt="GHR_results" src="https://github.com/PantelisSfak/GHR/blob/main/utils/results.png" width="600px">